Programming Embedded Systems

 Developing any kind of software is difficult.
 But, developing embedded systems is a whole new difficulty level.
 Embedded Firmware developers not only have to understand the internal workings of an embedded processor but also need to possess a good knowledge of embedded hardware as well.
 There are various Tips for Embedded Firmware Development to make the process smooth and robust.

 Embedded systems are made to fulfil a dedicated task, in contrast with a personal computer that is used to do many different tasks.
 Hence, sometimes known as a general-purpose computer for a clear distinction.
 Embedded systems perform a specific task because they are generally a component within a larger system.
 From the first time embedded systems were used in 1965 in the MIT Instrumentation Lab to this day where almost all devices in our vicinity have embedded systems in them, this technology has come a long way.
 Like, for example, laser printers use embedded systems to manage various aspects of printing.
 Apart from the main printing task, it performs many other tasks like taking user input, managing communication with the computer, handling faults and sensing how many papers are left in the tray, etc.

-Another example is the modern day vehicles.
-There are different embedded systems for different tasks to be performed, like one embedded system controls the antilock brake system, one monitors and controls the vehicle’s emissions, while the third displays different information on the IoT dashboard.
+Another example is modern-day vehicles.
+There are different embedded systems for different tasks to be performed, like one embedded system controls the antilock brake system, one monitor and controls the vehicle’s emissions, while the third displays different information on the IoT dashboard.

 It should be noted that general-purpose computer interfaces are made of multiple embedded systems.
-Each of these systems contain a processor and software that is designed to perform a specific task.
+Each of these systems contains a processor and software that is designed to perform a specific task.